-Chapter-5: MESSAGE ERROR DESCRIPTION
+Chapter-5: MESSAGE ERROR DESCRIPTION AND RESOLUTION

 5.1 Introduction

 The effectiveness of AIDC functionality depends on many factors, including ATC automation systems, manufacturer of the equipment, AFTN connectivity, weather-related factors, Controllers training, Airspace Design, Coordination procedures between different ATSU’s, etc. Some problems/difficulties observed during implementation/testing of AIDC procedures are of common nature irrespective of different OEM’s and different States.
 Such problems, their possible cause and their solution evolved over time may be of great help to States in the process of implementing AIDC.